xf00f/web3x/README.md

 yarn web3x-codegen
 ```

-The generator downloads the ABI for the DAI token from the given location on etherscan, and generates the interface at `./src/contracts/DaiContract.ts`.
-It also specifies a local ABI file and generates its interface at `./src/contracts/MyContract.ts`.
-The json files output by truffle are not pure ABIs, but the code generator will detect it's a truffle output and will extract the ABI accordingly.
+The generator will create 3 contracts:

+- For the first it uses etherscan to download the contract ABI and initialisation code at the given address, and generates the interface at `./src/contracts/DaiContract.ts`.
+- For the second it specifies a truffle build output and generates its interface at `./src/contracts/MyTruffleContract.ts`.
+- For the third specifies a raw ABI file and compilied initialisation code, and generates its interface at `./src/contracts/MyRawAbiContract.ts`.
+The `initDataFile` is optional but you won't be able to easily deploy the contract without it.

 For an example of the code generated, take a look at this [example](example-projects/node/src/contracts/DaiContract.ts).